brrbrrry/discord-wyr/README.md

 # discord-wyr
-Discord bot for automating the creation of Would you rather? polls with comments threads
+Discord bot for automating the creation of "Would you rather?" polls with comments threads.